Skip to content

 When a scale overlay is active, the fretboard automatically uses the correct note spelling for that key.
 For example, in the key of F major, the note between A and B is shown as "Bb" (flat), while in the key of G major, the note between F and G is shown as "F#" (sharp).
 This follows standard music theory conventions.

-Chords in This Scale
+Chords in Scale

 Did You Know?